ogame-tbot/TBot/README.md

 TBot is a .NET 5 [OGame](https://lobby.ogame.gameforge.com/) bot based on [ogamed deamon](https://github.com/alaingilbert/ogame) by alaingilbert

-TBot supports Ogame **v8.7.4** and **v9.0.1**!
+TBot supports Ogame **v9.0.2**!
-Keep in mind that none of the new features are automated yet, but all the old ones work just fine on v9.
+Keep in mind that none of the new LifeForm features are automated yet, but all the old ones work just fine on v9.

 Feel free to publish issues or pull requests